Published August 2017

 The following pie chart shows world consumption of E-series glycol ethers:

-Growth in E-series glycol ether consumption will be greatest in China, with an average annual rate of 7% during 2013–2018, followed by the Middle East and Other Asia (excluding China and Japan) with growth rates of about 4.5% during this period, respectively.
-Overall, growth in the consumption of E-series glycol ethers will average 3.7% during 2013–2018.
+Growth in E-series glycol ether consumption will be greatest in China, followed by Africa and the Middle East.
+Overall, growth in the consumption of E-series glycol ethers will average 2.8% during 2017–22.

 The following pie chart shows world consumption of P-series glycol ethers:

-Overall growth in P-series glycol ether consumption will be greatest in China at nearly 10% per year, followed by the Other Asia Pacific region with just over 5% average annual growth.
-On a global basis, P-series glycol ether consumption will be the faster-growing of the two glycol ether segments, averaging about 4.7% per year through 2018.
+Overall growth in P-series glycol ether consumption will be greatest in China, followed by the Other Asia Pacific region and Central and Eastern Europe.
+On a global basis, P-series glycol ether consumption will be the faster-growing of the two glycol ether segments, averaging about 3.7% per year through 2022.

 Several significant changes have influenced the entire glycol ether market during the last decade: